bioc/metabinR/README.md

 and abundance class vectors.
 Each input sequence is assigned to the abundance class of least distance.

+This module outputs a fasta/fastq for each final cluster `prefix__AB.n.fasta`, containing sequences that were assigned to it.

+It outputs as well, a file `prefix__AB.assignments` with the information of the assignment of each sequence (column `read_id`) to which cluster (column `AB`) and the distance of the sequence to each cluster (columns `AB.n`).

 ## Composition based Binning

 The Composition based Binning module analyzes input sequences by short